Reliability Data 6 min read Updated 19 Jan 2026 at 12:57

 Manufacturer Pass Rate Rank Tests Analysed

-The verdict: Ferrari leads its competitors with a 94.5% pass rate.
-However, newer Ferrari models significantly outperform this average.
+The verdict: Ferrari leads its competitors with a 94.0% pass rate.

 Best Ferrari Models by MOT Pass Rate